 Chapters from all research-level books that fit our standard publishing model for specialist scholarly works are eligible for gold open access.
 Research-level books can be single- or co-authored books and edited collections.

-We will make the published book chapter available open access on the T&F institutional eBook website with our other OA books and chapters.
-This can be arranged with the relevant T&F editor either in advance of publication or retrospectively after publication.
+We will make the published book chapter available open access on the Routledge.com website.
+Making your chapter Open Access can be arranged with the relevant T&F editor either in advance of publication or retrospectively after publication.

-The publishing charge for each chapter made available for immediate open access is £1,250/$1,625.
-Some funders cover this charge on behalf of researchers, provided that material is published under a Creative Commons licence, which we offer to authors choosing this option.
+The publishing charge for each chapter made available for immediate open access is from £1,250/$1,625.
+Many funders and institutions cover this charge on behalf of researchers, provided that material is published under a Creative Commons license, which we offer to authors choosing this option.

 Green open access refers to self-archiving of a chapter and often applies to earlier versions of the chapter.

-Chapters from all our books are eligible for green open access.
+Chapters from all Taylor & Francis books are eligible for green open access.